It’s super confusing!

-However, you can slightly up your game with Digic 5 in low by getting Speedlite or ring light kit.
-Some of the light kits you can totally rely on are given below-
+However, you can slightly up your game with digic 5 in low by getting Speedlite or ring light kit.
+Some of the light kit you can totally rely on are given below-

 - Neewer Ring Light Kit– very durable and compatible with most cameras